FAQs

 The call includes two categories: basic research and clinical research, each with a €50,000 gross award.
 The prize must be used for research purposes.

 The prize can be awarded directly to the winning candidate or to their institution, as defined by the recipient when accepting the award.
 Taxation will depend on the beneficiary’s entity and tax residence.
-We recommend consulting a financial advisor for further details.
+It is recommended to consult a financial advisor for further details.

 Which costs are eligible?